 - Starches: This is a wonderful way to spice up a plain and boring starch like rice, potato

 andhot cereal.
 We use spices like turmeric, ginger, and cinnamon onthese foods all the time in order to add flavor and boost nourishment levels.
 Therefore using any one or more of the above “lost foods” is not a far stretch.
-Simply add the powder or extract to the food with some coconut milk or coconut oil and enjoy.
+Simply add the powder or extract to the food with some coconut milk and enjoy.
 Again you can use an adaptogen or tonic tea water as the base for making the starch.
 Now you have infused potato, rice, and hot cereal.
 Then add your favorite spices and you have a delicious treat.

 - Snacks and Bars: This is a wonderful way to take these foods and combine them with other highly nutritious foods (like nuts, seeds, and fruit) to make an amazingly nourishing snack to keep you going throughout the day.
 For example, here is an awesome Organic MultiSeed Cracker Recipe.